Most synthesizers have envelopes with four sections or stages, called attack, decay, sustain, and release. You’ll often see these abbreviated as ADSR.

 In many synthesizers that have a filter envelope, you will also probably find a control called ENV or Contour in the filter section that sets the amount of envelope applied to the cutoff frequency.
 It is useful to know this because it can make the effect of the envelope over the filter vary a lot.

 In the same way, you also have to consider that once you have more than one envelope shaping the sound of your synthesizer, you may find that you don’t get the results you expect by modifying just one envelope or the other.
 For example, if you have a very low attack affecting the volume, you cannot expect your filter envelope to solve the problem of little presence at the beginning of the note by turning up the attack.
 Therefore, your resulting sound will always depend on how you combine the different envelopes of your synthesizer.
+Another technique to develop your music production is the use of Subtractive Synthesis a unique way to get creative outcomes through using multiple oscillators.

 We hope you enjoyed the post and you understand better what an envelope is.
 Once you give them a good try, you will realize how easy it is to use them, in any context they are.
 You will find them very useful to shape your sound!